-To avoid this fate, I put a contact form on each website that lets people enter a message for making initial contact, which the website forwards on to you.
-I like the plugin Contact Form 7 by Takayuki Miyoshi, which is the most popular, is very customizable and integrates with popular spam-blocking technology like reCAPTCHA.
+To avoid this fate, I put a contact form on each website to let people make initial contact, which the website forwards on to you.
+The two most popular plugins for this purpose are Contact Form 7 by Takayuki Miyoshi, and WPForms Lite by WPForms.
+Either is fine, depending on you.

-It does have a spot of HTML (like) code to configure its operation.
+Contact Form 7, in contrast, is for the more technical user.
+It uses HTML (like) code to design the form.
 Here’s an example of how the form looks when you edit it for what fields to include and how they should be arranged.

-So, it’s not WYSIWYG, but it’s not Greek either.
-It should be fairly clear how to add or delete your own fields — especially since that row of buttons at the top each pop up a little box to make it simple to create those square-bracketed field descriptions.
+It looks nothing like it will look on the actual page, but if you feel comfortable with editing this notation, it’s fairly clear how to add or delete your own fields — especially since that row of buttons at the top each pop up a little box to make it simple to create those square-bracketed field descriptions.

-This gets you out of the arms race between spam blockers and spammers, it respects visitor privacy, and if you choose the right question, has the added benefit of making sure the sender has at least glanced at any instructional text you posted above the form, e.g. “For rights questions please contact my agent, Myron Biggle of Biggle Literary.”
-Obviously it’s not hard to defeat this for your particular site if the spammer looks at it, but they have bigger fish to fry — and you can always change the question.
+So you’re out of the arms race between spam blockers and spammers, it respects visitor privacy, it’s accessible, and has the added benefit of making sure the sender has at least glanced at any instructional text above the form.

 If you find this website helpful, subscribe for email updates!